-Raymond Sanders rushed for a career-high 123 yards and the Kentucky defense held Samford to only 102 total yards en route a 34-3 win in the Wildcats' first game since UK Athletics Director Mitch Barnhart announced that Phillips would not be retained for 2013.
+The Wildcats rushed for a season-high 342 yards and the UK defense held Samford to only 102 total yards on their way to a 34-3 win in the first game since UK Athletics Director Mitch Barnhart announced that Phillips would not be retained for 2013.
 The third-year coach got an emotional ride on the shoulders of senior offensive linemen Larry Warford and Matt Smith on their way off the field.

 "We were going to force him on our shoulders," Warford said.
 "That's what he means to us.
 He is so important in our hearts.
 He loves this program so much, and he breathes it.
 He's a champion."